OpenEuroLLM/training-data-catalogue/nemotron-cc/1.0/README.md

 The primary download site for the data is [hosted at Common Crawl](https://data.commoncrawl.org/contrib/Nemotron/Nemotron-CC/index.html)

-Additionally, on Cineca computing servers, the data is directly available for read-only access on the Leonardo work filesytem.
+On select EuroHPC systems, the data is directly available for read-only access on the local filesytem:

-- Cineca Leonardo: TBD!
++ LUMI: `/appl/local/openeurollm/training/catalogue/nemotron-cc/1.0/`
++ Leonardo: `/leonardo_work/openeurollm/training/nemotron-cc/1.0/`

 ## <a id="use">Terms of Use</a>